Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 - [An example oracle contract](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/ExampleOracle.sol) that creates a simple TWAP from Uniswap V2 cumulative prices.
 - [An example flash swap contract](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/ExampleFlashSwap.sol) that withdraws ERC20 tokens, executes arbitrary code, and then pays for them.

-_Periphery contracts described as &quot;example&quot; are for illustrative purposes only and should not be used in actual transactions._
+_Periphery contracts described as "Example" are for illustrative purposes only and should not be used in actual transactions._

 While this is a huge improvement, there are some new smart contract patterns introduced which developers building on top of Uniswap should be aware of.